opensourcedesign/opensourcedesign.github.io/content/jobs/2017-02-09-Intern UX-Design -Research.md

 how_to_apply:
   - "To begin your application, please visit https://www.software.wikimedia.de/jobs/ux-intern\r\n\r\nPlease apply with your CV, work examples and your desired period of internship. \r\n\r\n"
   - "Prior to applying, please visit our website for more information on the internship:\r\n\r\nhttps://www.software.wikimedia.de/jobs/ux-intern"
-tags: [ux, research, usability, internship]
+tags: [ux, user research, usability, internship]
 date: '2017-02-09T10:55:05.972Z'
 skills: "- See features through from idea on paper through implementation and evaluation.\r\n- Distill complex concepts into easy to understand talking points, graphics or prototypes to effectively articulate and discuss ideas with Product Managers, Engineers and the community.\r\n- Understand the community, their needs and the usability of our products by gathering, analysing and discussing qualitative and quantitative data\r\n- Iteratively improve features by consulting and exchanging with Product managers and Engineers."
 ---